0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/02_IAM/CodeDeploy_Basic_Rules/README.md

 This role will be used by CodeDeploy, so when you create a new "app" in the CodeDeploy UI, you can give the setup the right to perform actions on your behalf.
 In this case, you'll give it access to the EC2 Instances.

-**Steps in Making the Service Role**
+**Steps for Making the Service Role**

 1. Go to the "Roles" section in the AWS IAM page.
 2. Click "Create role".
 3. From "AWS Service", select AWS CodeDeploy.
 4. Go to the Next step.
-5. Name the service; I use "PermissionsForCodeDeployToEC2"
+5. Name the service; I use "PermissionsForCodeDeployToEC2".
 6. Click Create Role.

 ### The Instance Role